Liha the Great

 Empress Tarkona Helasra

 Tarkona decided to step outside her mother's shadow.
 After crushing the nearest uprising with a stunning brutality that would give even Liha pause, Tarkona dealt with the second uprising by sending not only soldiers, but also diplomats, to negotiate terms.
 While the instigators would settle for nothing less than the restoration of the Republic and the junta that ruled it, the diplomats addressed the masses directly.
-Eventually, the rebels saw that the Republic had been a failure long before its actual fall, and were allowed to return home unpunished.
+Eventually, the rebels were convinced that the Republic had been a failure long before its actual fall, and were allowed to return home unpunished.
 The leaders of the revolt, however, were executed.

 In less than a week, every other rebellion in the Empire stood down.
 Tarkona had shown the merits of the carrot and the stick, exceeding Liha's efficacy with the stick and the other stick.
 With the presence of the Tylan pantheon, Tarkona felt her mother's pride smiling upon her.